 Government Grants held in the Plans.
-The amount of these fees paid in 2021 by all Plans administered by us (including those no longer being distributed) was \$734,132.
+The amount of these fees paid in 2023 by all Plans administered by us (including those no longer being distributed) was \$263,000.

 The charter for the IRC provides that the compensation and permitted expenses of the IRC will be paid by the Plans, and that we will allocate the costs among the Plans on an equitable and reasonable basis.
-The Plans pay the compensation of the committee members which is comprised of annual members' fees and meeting attendance fees.
+The Plans pay the compensation of the committee members which is comprised of annual members' fees which includes the meeting attendance fees for 2 meetings, and meeting attendance fees for additional meetings attended.
 Expenses of the IRC include premiums for insurance coverage, legal fees, secretariat fees for record-keeping, travel expenses and reasonable out-of-pocket expenses.
-During the fiscal year of the Plans ended October 31, 2021, total fees paid to S. Borins, E. Chu and G. Chrispin were \$11,750, \$9,250 and \$9,250, respectively.
-Expenses related to the IRC were \$47,355.
+During the fiscal year of the Plans ended October 31, 2023, total fees paid to E. Chu, K. Ho, C. Cathcart and former IRC member G. Chrispin were \$17,500, \$14,500, \$4,875 and \$9,625, respectively.
+Expenses related to the IRC were \$76,537.00.